gemssingaporestudentcouncil/virtual-workshops/_posts/2020-02-10-personal-website.md

 ---
-title: Personal Website
+title: Your First Website
 tags: HTML CSS
 ---

-# Personal Website

-Prophet Orpheus, the Hack Club mascot, is here to guide you through making your own personal website.
+Prophet Orpheus, a friendly dinosaur, is here to guide you through making your own personal website.

 It will look something like this: